 2. Write every day.
 Even when you don’t feel inspired, try to get some words down on the page.
 You might not be happy with your prose, but you can revise and cut and edit later.
 It can be tempting to return to research or planning (and I do love a good plan), but sometimes it’s only by writing a scene that you realise it doesn’t work or might work better at a later point, or that a character’s motivation isn’t clear and their backstory needs developing etc. Jot down any problems or questions as you go – you can come back to these – but keep moving forward and keep writing!

 3. Editing is writing.
-Finishing a first draft is a momentous achievement – and you should absolutely celebrate – but it’s only the beginning in terms of creating a polished, publishable novel.
-For your first read, focus on the big picture: does the story make sense, are there any plot holes, does the pace lag at any point, do you need to cut any scenes that aren’t moving the story forwards, are your characters fully realised?
+Finishing the first draft is a momentous achievement – and you should absolutely celebrate – but it’s only the beginning in terms of creating a polished, publishable novel.
+For your first read, focus on the big picture: does the story make sense, are there any plot holes, does the pace lag at any point, do you need to cut any scenes that aren’t moving the story forward, are your characters fully realised?

 When you’re happy with the structure and arc of the story, you can turn your attention to elements of style: do your sentences flow, is your dialogue convincing, can you cut any repetition or clichés, do you use too many adverbs?